-Work Experience builds the bridge from college to career by providing on the job training and additional resources for career success while offering students an opportunity to earn college credit for approved paid or unpaid work.
+Work Experience builds the bridge from college to career by providing on the job training and additional resources for career success while offering students an opportunity to earn college credit.

 Benefits of participating in Work Experience include opportunities to: